andyfitzsuse/andyfitz.github.io/guide.md

 ## How I view success

 Success closely follows my **values** and my **mantra** which you can <a href="/">explore on my homepage</a>.
-Beyond that, I have wartime and peacetime modes; success can be framed within each:
+Beyond that, success could be framed within wartime or peacetime contexts:

 <div class="twocol">